Firecatsstuff/Hyprland-Guide-Arch/README.md

 # Hyprland guide EndeavourOS (Arch)
-This is a guide for beginners top get through the hyprland setup easily!
+This is a guide for beginners to get through the hyprland setup easily!
 Normal arch may be hard for neginners so thats why im going to write about endeavouros a distro based on arch info:were going to use dotfiles of ml4w https://github.com/mylinuxforwork/dotfiles
 # REQUIREMENTS: